ibm-cloud-docs/codeengine/fleet-prep.md

 A persistent data store is required to store the state of the tasks of a fleet.
 Follow the steps in [Working with persistent data stores](/docs/codeengine?topic=codeengine-persistent-data-store).

-Make sure to follow all of the pre-requisite steps for creating a {{site.data.keyword.cos_full_notm}} bucket and service credentials, as well as the step to create an HMAC secret.
+Make sure to follow all the prerequisite steps for creating an {{site.data.keyword.cos_full_notm}} bucket and service credentials, as well as the step to create an HMAC secret.
 {: important}

 To load input data from or write output data to COS buckets, it is recommended to create separate persistent data stores and mount these into the task instance containers at fleet creation time.
 Be mindful of the [Limitations](/docs/codeengine?topic=codeengine-persistent-data-store#pds-limitations) when writing files to persistent data stores: